 - 38. At approximately 0759 hours, Tower #1 reported mortar rounds were falling onto the southern portion of the Airborne area.
 This action probably related directly to the purpose mentioned in paragraph 38 above. - 39.
 B Troop, 3rd Squadron, 4th Cav, plus an artillery battery from the 25th Division arrived at the scene of the battle.
 They attacked the enemy flank from the north with all units on line just outside of the base perimeter.
 This action relieved the pressure of the penetration and completely occupied the enemy exploitation force. - 40.
 During this time, with support from the Cav units and their artillery and constant fire support from Light Fire Teams, the counterattacking forces slowly gained momentum.
 As a result of this action, Tower #1 reported more enemy were trying to withdrew through the breach in the perimeter fence between the 051 Bunker and 051 Gate. - 41.
 At approximately 0930 hours, the U.S. units on the north flank of the counterattack line successfully occupied the area from just south of the 051 Gate, north along the west perimeter.
 The units continued to draw small arms, automatic weapons, and rocket fire from the enemy positions just off the west perimeter for several hours. - 42.
 The VN Airborne unit on the south flank of the counterattacking force continued to take heavy casualties and again started falling back.
-The 051 Bunker, in the possession of the enemy since early in the morning, was directing heavy small arms and automatic weapons fire into the southern flank.
+The 051 Bunker, in the possession of the enemy since early in the morning, was directing heavy small arms and automatic weapons fire into the southern flank. - 43.
+At approximately 1000 hours, the Airborne unit withdrew to just north of Tower #3 and set up their defensive positions while the U.S. tanks from the 3/4 Cav and LFT attempted to knock out the 051 Bunker. - 44.
+At approximately 1015 hours, one of the LFT's was reported shot down 45.

-All the following information has been redacted from Official Air Force films, on the west perimeter between the 052 and 052A bunkers.
-Three LFTs were downed in the vicinity of the west perimeter during the morning battle.
+on the west perimeter between the 052 and 052A bunkers.
+Three LFT's were downed in the vicinity of the west perimeter during the morning battle.